Use these solutions to improve cell phone signals in home, cottage, winter lodge, or summer cabin

 Femtocells are the ideal solution for homes with no cellular reception, which we consider readings lower than -100 dBm.
 In most instances, femtocells will improve cell phone signals for a small space, but typically not much more than one to two small rooms.

 Femtocells cost between $100 and $400 and require a monthly subscription that will be added to your internet bill.
 Your cellular carrier may provide this for free, but this is very situational and something you shouldn’t depend on.

 Also known as bi-directional amplifiers (BDA) or repeaters, cell phone signal boosters come in kits that include an outdoor antenna, indoor antenna, signal booster, and cabling to connect and power the system.
 Some kits may combine the indoor or outdoor antenna and booster for a minimalist appearance in your home.

-Signal boosters are carrier agnostic.
-In other words, for example, a Verizon network extender or signal booster from SureCall will improve cell phone signals no matter which North American device or provider you use.
+Signal boosters, also called network extenders, are carrier agnostic.
+In other words, for example, a Verizon network extender or signal booster from SureCall will improve cell service for Verizon, and every other North American carrier.
 These are the best solution for homes with weak cellular reception (readings stronger than -93 dBm) outside of the building.